que-son-bits-y-bytes-en-binario

 What are Bits, Bytes, Char, Words, MSB and LSB

-If you get into the binary system, there are certain words and terms that you will inevitably encounter.
+If you delve into the binary system, there are certain words and terms you will inevitably encounter.
 Bit, Byte, and to a lesser extent Char and Word.

-All of them refer to amounts of information.
-They are easy to understand, although they are often mixed up.
-So let’s briefly explain them to learn to speak properly.
+All of them refer to quantities of information.
+They are easy to understand, although they are very often mixed up.
+So let’s explain them briefly, to learn to speak properly.

 Bits